aerogear/aerogear-unifiedpush-server/website/docs/introduction/push-notifications.md

   notification, your app will open.
 When the user taps on a text message, the messaging app will open
 * the user can choose to enable or disable _push notification_ from a particular app.
 That's not true for text messages (user have to **block** you to stop receiving your messages)
+* _Push Notifications_ can be used to trigger some work in your application, while text messages can't

 ### What compose a _push notifications_